7 Fun Shooting Games for Kids

 Buzzer Beater

 Divide the team into groups of 3 or 5 and make sure that everybody has the ball.
-Then, determine two spots on the floor which are going to represent the places where the shots will be taken.
+Then, determine two spots on the floor that are going to represent the places where the shots will be taken.
 Those shots need to be beyond the comfort zone of your age group.

 Make your groups stand in line which is a few meters from the designated shooting spot.